---

 In this guide, we'll show you how to generate a document with full height dynamically using Go and the Net/HTTP library to convert them to PDF using PDFShift's API.

 When you're converting a document, you might want to generate a document with full height dynamically.
-This can be done by setting the format
+This can be done by setting the `format` parameter to the request and passing it a custom "auto" value for the `{height}` part.

 package main